 Students are required to be immunized against vaccine preventable diseases, as determined by Alberta Health.
 After acceptance into the program, students will be given further information on immunization requirements.
 If you do not meet the immunization requirements, your work integrated learning experience (clinical training) may be refused by a clinical site, and there may be restrictions to campus lab and clinic experience, which may ultimately impede your progress in the program.

 Students are required to provide a current Police Information Check (also referred to as a Security Clearance or Criminal Record Check) which must include a Vulnerable Sector Search.
 Please do not proceed with the Police Information Check until an offer of acceptance and follow-up instructions have been issued by the program.
 The Police Information Check is only considered valid when reviewed by a NAIT official within 90 days of completion.
 If you do not meet the police information check requirements, your work integrated learning experience (clinical training) may be refused by a clinical site, which may ultimately impede your progress in the program.

 Biosafety Course Requirement:

 Biosafety is mandatory for all students in the MLT program to ensure compliance with the Human Pathogens and Toxins Act.
 A biosafety course will be delivered online using Moodle.
-Students will be directed on deadlines and completion requirements during program specific orientation.
+Students will be directed on deadlines and completion requirements, through email from the program, prior to the program start date.
 If this requirement is not met, access to designated labs may be denied.

 Computer Literacy: Students must have basic computer literacy, which includes basic word processing, spreadsheets, Internet and email.